junocchi/bank_account_tech_test/README.md

-As a user, I want to be able to remove funds from my account (withdrawal) It should store the transaction's date, amount and balance As a user, I want to be able to print my bank statement It should return and print all transaction's dates, amounts and balances
+As a user, I want to be able to remove funds from my account (withdrawal) It should store the transaction's date, amount and balance As a user, I want to be able to print my bank statement It should return and print all transaction dates, amounts and balances

 * You should be able to interact with the code via a REPL like IRB.
 (You don't need to implement a command line interface that takes input from STDIN.)